SoftBank's Vision Fund manager Misra indicating he's staying on despite flubs: Sources

 Moreover, Misra hired much of the investment fund staff and is the point man in the sale of a second Vision fund to outside investors.

-"If [Misra] leaves, the fund stops tomorrow,” a person close to the situation tells FOX Business.
+"If [Misra] leaves, the fund stops tomorrow,” a person close to Misra tells FOX Business.
 "There are other smart people in the Fund but they're not investors" of his caliber.

 People inside SoftBank say the second Vision Fund has aspirations to surpass the first one in size, but it has attracted little outside money despite reports of "commitments" from major tech companies like Microsoft and Apple.
 To date, possible interest from other investors such as the Saudi sovereign wealth fund known as Public Investment Fund (PIF), and the Abu Dhabi government fund, Mubadala, have yet to materialize into a formal commitment.